Boiler Makers and Mesothelioma

 Are Boilermakers Exposed to Asbestos?

-Boilermakers working around boilers in the capacity of construction or maintenance have most likely been exposed to asbestos.
+Most boilermakers have long-term exposure to asbestos and have a significantly higher chance of being diagnosed with mesothelioma.
 Since asbestos is used in building boilers, the risk of boilermakers getting an asbestos-related disease such as mesothelioma or asbestosis is very high.
 Asbestosis can lead to mesothelioma and potentially lung cancer.
 Asbestos was first used in boiler making in the United Kingdom around the mid-1800s.
 The appeal of using asbestos for boilers came from its heat resistance and the ability for it to stay intact under water or vapor pressure.
 In a functioning boiler, the machine’s purpose is to heat water or to turn the heated water into water vapor to heat a structure.
 So because of asbestos’ resistance to heat and water, it was an ideal product to use for keeping the integrity of the machine stable.
 With asbestos added to the boiler’s parts to maintain their integrity, the boilermakers assembling the machines were exposing themselves to the substance constantly.

 A majority of boilers can be found in the basement or mechanical room of a building or being made inside factory buildings.
 There are different types of boilers, but the most common is a fire tube boiler.
 The process of heating water for a fire tube boiler starts with the heat from a furnace pushing through tubes in the water of the boiler.
 There is a place for the steam to rise to and it can be used if that is what is desired for heating.
 Or once the water is heated by the furnace, the water can be used for heating too.
 There is also a ventilation tube for gasses to escape that are produced during the process of heating.
 Typically the areas where work is done on boilers are poorly ventilated which made it hard to have safe and proper ventilation for workers.